 Non-Hodgkin lymphoma (NHL) is a group of blood cancers that includes all types of lymphoma except Hodgkin’s lymphomas.
 Symptoms include enlarged lymph nodes, fever, night sweats, weight loss and tiredness.
 Lymphomas are types of cancer that develop from lymphocytes, a type of white blood cell.

 Lung cancer starts when cells of the lung become abnormal and begin to grow out of control.
 As more cancer cells develop, they can form into a tumor and spread to other areas of the body.
-On average 85% of lung cancers are non-small cell lung cancers.
+About 80-85% of lung cancers are non-squamous small cell.

 Oral mucositis is a common complication of cancer chemotherapy.
 It begins 5-10 days after the initiation of chemotherapy and lasts 7-14 days.
 Chemotherapy-induced oral mucositis causes the mucosal lining of the mouth to atrophy and breakdown, forming ulcers.
 It can lead to several problems, including pain, nutritional problems as a result of an inability to eat, and increased risk of infection due to open sores in the mucosa.